 National Leadership Program, Summer 2020

-Nicole Homerin was a Community Outreach Fellow in RespectAbility’s National Leadership Program for Summer 2020.
+Nicole Homerin was a Community Outreach Apprentice in RespectAbility’s National Leadership Program for Summer 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 As an incoming Doctoral student in Special Education at California State University, Los Angeles, Homerin has over a decade of experience working with individuals with disabilities.
 Homerin received her Master’s Degree in Special Education from Boston College, where she was the recipient of the Bernard A. Stotsky/Thomas H. Browne Prize for Excellence in Special Education.
 In addition, Homerin holds a Bachelor’s Degree in Early Childhood Education from Boston University.